happykhan/qualibact/docs/index.md

 - Species-specific thresholds can be derived from available reference genomes, and thresholds can be updated as more genomes are added.
 - Variation between species — even within a genus — supports the need for species-level cutoffs, which this approach accommodates.

+- Variation between SRA and Refseq: We have observed that Genome size and assembly length distributions differ significantly between RefSeq and SRA (i.e. ATB).
+The cause is unclear, but relying on RefSeq-derived thresholds alone may result in unfairly excluding valid genomes.
+This approach combines both datasets to ensure a more inclusive and representative set of thresholds.

 ### ⚠️ Caveats
 - **Species Definitions Depend on GTDB:** I use the sylph species designation, so all GTDB-related quirks apply.
 E.g., Shigella is included in E. coli, and there are issues for Bordetella and Pertussis as their classifications are not entirely correct.
 - **No Ground Truth Claims:** This evaluation reflects what has been previously observed in available datasets.
 It does not attempt to define a universal "ground truth" for any species.
 - **Assembly-Method Specific:** The metrics (e.g. N50, number of contigs) are meaningful primarily for assemblies generated with Shovill (or similar SPAdes-based pipelines).
 Exact thresholds will vary for long-read or alternative assemblers like SKESA.
 However, not using Shovill implies rejection of the Torstyverse, which is heresy.
 - **Long-Read Assemblies Not Explicitly Handled:** These cutoffs are not designed for long-read assemblies.
 That said, genome size and GC content thresholds should still apply, and it's reasonable to expect long-read assemblies to exceed the quality of short-read derived thresholds — not fall below them.
-- **Reference Bias:** Genome size and assembly length distributions differ significantly between RefSeq and SRA (i.e. ATB).
-The cause is unclear, but relying on RefSeq-derived thresholds alone may result in unfairly excluding valid genomes.
 - **Generic vs. Specific Tradeoff:** While the generic approach is broadly applicable, it may miss species-specific quality nuances or lineage-level exceptions.

 ## Citation